corestoreio/caddy-esi/README.md

 ### Registered schemes or aliases in the src attribute

-The `src` attribute can contain the following prefixes to fetch content from a resource backend:
+The `src` attribute can contain or refer to the following prefixes or aliases (defined in the resource configuration file) to fetch content from a resource
+backend:

 - http://
 - https://
 - sh://
 - Name of the aliases as defined in the Caddyfile
 - sql:// a SQL query (TODO)
-- rpc:// a remote procedure call with GRPC (TODO)
+- grpc:// a remote procedure call with GRPC (TODO)

 #### http